KlausJackson/DataStructures_Algorithms/README.md

     - Implementing undo/redo functionality

-### Doubly linked list : a variation of the singly linked list, where each node contains a data element and two references (or pointers) - one to the next node and one to the previous node.
+### Doubly linked list
+A variation of the singly linked list, where each node contains a data element and two references (or pointers) - one to the next node and one to the previous node.

 * Common Algorithms and Problems
     - Bi-directional Traversal: Iterating through the list in both forward and backward directions.